goddamnparticle/esogu_toyds/README.md

 <!-- LICENSE -->
 ## License

 Dataset distributed under CC-BY-4.0 License and other stuff distributed under the MIT License.
-See `CC-BY-4.0_LICENSE.txt` and `LICENSE.txt` for more information.
+See `LICENSE_CC-BY-4.0.txt` and `LICENSE-MIT.txt` for more information.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments